WiN Canada Student Scholarship

 - One (1) scholarship for a woman currently enrolled and in good standing in a technical college or trade school program, with a clear, demonstrated interest and career path in the nuclear industry

+This year a fourth scholarship will be offered in one of the above categories based on merit.
 The winners of the scholarship are also invited to attend the WiN Canada conference.
 Conference registration, accommodations and travel expenses will be covered by WiN Canada, up to a maximum of $1,500.00.

-The scholarships are generously provided by WiN Canada sponsors within Canada’s nuclear industry, with the goal of highlighting the many career opportunities within the industry and the vision of a more diverse and inclusive workforce.
+The scholarships are generously provided by WiN Canada’s sponsors within Canada’s nuclear industry, with the goal of highlighting the many career opportunities within the industry and the vision of a more diverse and inclusive workforce.

 Women currently enrolled and in good standing at a Canadian university, technical college, or trade school program who can demonstrate their interest in working in the nuclear industry once their studies are complete.
 Work experience in the industry is an asset, however it is not a requirement.
 All fields of study will be considered.
 Applicants must be Canadian citizens or permanent residents.